Enter a search request and press enter. Press Esc or the X to close.

 For questions about virtual field trips, see our FAQs.

-Classes Featuring Artifacts: (Monday-Friday, 30 minutes, minimum of 20 students)
+Classes Featuring Artifacts: (Mondays Only, 30 minutes, minimum of 20 students)

 Mystery Artifact classes will give students the opportunity to see artifacts from our teaching collection from all angles.
 Students will work through a series of questions to analyze the items as primary sources and determine what the artifact is and how it was used.

 Mystery Artifact - First Peoples - SSP.01, SSP.02, SSP.03, SSP.04, SSP.05, SSP.06, 3.19, 5.27, 5.28, 6.01, 6.02, 7.54, 7.55

 In this session, your students will be presented with three objects representing life for the First Peoples of Tennessee.
 The artifact selection will include: an atlatl hook, axe head and nut cracker.